rapenne-s/bento/README.md

 # Workflow

 1. make configuration changes per host in `hosts/` or a global include file in `utils` (you can rename it as you wish)
-2. OPTIONAL: run `./local_build.sh` to check the configurations are valid
-3. OPTIONAL: run `./local_build.sh build` to build systems locally and make them available in the store.
-This is useful if you want to serve the result as a substituter (requires configuration on each client)
-4. run `./populate_chroot.sh`
+2. run `sudo ./populate_chroot.sh` to verify, build every system, and publish the configuration files on the SFTP server
-5. hosts will pickup changes and run a rebuild
+3. hosts will pickup changes and run a rebuild

 # Track each host state